Modular Granite Countertops – Everything Explained

-Are you renovating the kitchen in your own urban oasis, affordable family home, or perhaps updating a rental property?
-You want a granite worktop, but are having a hard time making it fit into your budget.
+Are you looking for a more affordable way to upgrade your kitchen countertop?
+Maybe you want a granite worktop but are having a hard time making it fit into your budget.

-Modular granite (or prefabricated granite) is an alternative option to expensive slab granite or clunky granite tile for crafting a durable and attractive worktop in your home.
+Modular granite countertops (or prefabricated granite countertops) are an alternative option to expensive slab granite or clunky granite tile for crafting a durable and attractive worktop in your home.

-In this post, I’ll explain what modular granite is, how it’s installed as well as go over its pros and cons.
+In this post, I’ll explain what modular granite is, how it’s installed and go over its pros and cons.
 So you’ll know if it’s the right countertop choice for your kitchen needs.

 Let’s get started!